Christmas tree: Slovenia

-Early Slovenian custom dating back to around the 17th century was to suspend the tree either upright or upside-down above the well, a corner of the dinner table, in the backyard, or from the fences, modestly decorated with fruits or not decorated at all.
+Early Slovenian custom, dating back to around the 17th century, was to suspend the tree either upright or upside-down above the well, a corner of the dinner table, in the backyard, or from the fences, modestly decorated with fruits or not decorated at all.
 German brewer Peter Luelsdorf brought the first Christmas tree of the current tradition to Slovenia in 1845.
 He set it up in his small brewery inn in Ljubljana, the Slovenian capital.
 German officials, craftsmen and merchants quickly spread the tradition among the bourgeois population.
 The trees were typically decorated with walnuts, golden apples, carobs, and candles.
-At first the Catholic majority rejected this custom because they considered it a typical Protestant tradition.
-The first decorated Christmas Market was organized in Ljubljana already in 1859.
-However, this tradition was almost unknown to the rural population until World War I, after which everyone started decorating trees.
-Spruce trees have a centuries-long tradition in Slovenia.
-After World War II during Yugoslavia period, trees set in the public places (towns, squares, and markets) were politically replaced with fir trees, a symbol of socialism and Slavic mythology strongly associated with loyalty, courage, and dignity.
+At first, the Catholic majority rejected this custom because they considered it a typical Protestant tradition.
+However, this tradition was almost unknown to the rural population until World War I, after which the decorating of trees became common.
+The first decorated Christmas market was organized in Ljubljana in 1859.

+After World War II, during the Yugoslavia period, spruce trees set in the public places (towns, squares, and markets) were, for political reasons, replaced with fir trees, a symbol of socialism and Slavic mythology, strongly associated with loyalty, courage, and dignity.
 However, spruce retained its popularity in Slovenian homes during those years and came back to public places after independence.

+Italy

+Christmas in Italy begins on 8 December with the Feast of the Immaculate Conception, the day on which traditionally Christmas trees are erected, and ends on 6 January of the following year with Epiphany.

+The tradition of the Christmas tree was widely adopted in Italy during the 20th century despite its Germanic origins.
+It appears that the first Christmas tree in Italy was erected at the Quirinal Palace towards the end of the 19th century at the behest of Queen Margherita.

+During Fascism, this custom was opposed because it was considered to be an imitation of a foreign tradition, as opposed to the typically Italian nativity scene.
+In 1991, the Gubbio Christmas Tree, 650 m tall and decorated with over 700 lights, entered the Guinness Book of Records as the tallest Christmas tree in the world.